TI-Toolkit/tokens-wiki/tokens/ref(.md

 # `ref(`

 ## Description
-Returns the row-echelon form of a matrix.
+Returns the row-echelon form of a `matrix`.

 <b>Availability</b>: Token available everywhere.